LordRafa/lottolandchallenge/README.md

 The unit testing was implemented with JUnit.
 For the integration testing Cucumber/JUnit Was used.

-Also I am using Github actions, Docker Hub and Docker on a lightsail instance create a CI/CD flow.
+Also I am using Github actions, Docker Hub and Docker on a Lightsail instance create a CI/CD flow.

 The project is avaiable at:
 https://lottolandchallenge.rawapro.com/